Neil Chaput de Saintonge

 Jeanne Chaput de Saintonge

-Jeanne is the co-founder and co-owner of RMSP with her husband, Neil.
-She runs the day to day operations of the school and manages the staff.
-Jeanne enjoys being involved at all levels of program planning and marketing.
-She loves being outside in the sunshine and is looking forward to gardening in her backyard and hiking Montana’s trails as soon as the snow melts.
+Jeanne is the co-founder of RMSP with her husband, Neil.
+She has been in and out of many roles at the school, from Director to Instructor to bathroom-floor scrubber.
+She now handles the business aspects of the school and manages the budget.
+Jeanne enjoys being outside in the sunshine; she loves gardening in her backyard and hiking Montana’s trails.

 Forest Chaput de Saintonge

 Forest Chaput de Saintonge has been immersed in photography since he was born.
-He grew up in Missoula and began taking photos when he was seven years old.
+He grew up in Missoula and began taking photos with an SLR when he was seven years old.
 He started working for Rocky Mountain School of Photography at age 13.
-Forest graduated with a degree in Astrophysics from the University of Montana in May of 2015.
-During his free time, he likes to run, hike, bike, photograph, and be an amateur astronomer.
+During his free time, he likes to become a master at new things, build stuff, run, hike, bike, photograph, and be an amateur astronomer.
+Forest has a BA in Astrophysics, just because.
 He really enjoys teaching and loves to help students understand concepts thoroughly.
-Forest has vast experience in Adobe Lightroom and Adobe Photoshop and has worked many hours in the black and white darkroom.
-He teaches both Adobe® Lightroom® and Adobe® Photoshop® in the Summer Intensive program.
+Forest has vast experience working with and teaching Adobe Lightroom and Photoshop, and has worked many hours in the black and white darkroom.

 Sarah Chaput de Saintonge